contact ME

 (This is my now page.
 You should make one too.)

-Last month I was a judge at the Jeju International Brass & Percussion Competition.
+Last summer I was a judge at the Jeju International Brass & Percussion Competition.
 There were seven tuba judges from around the world and I was honored to represent the United States.
 The level of playing was truly impressive.
 And so were the black sand beaches I got to enjoy as well as the volcano I got to hike.
 Jeju is a special place that everyone should visit and I very much hope to return!

 I also got to return to my old stomping grounds, the Boston University Tanglewood Institute, to teach the incredible students there.
 BUTI was where I first had the privilege of working with Sam Pilafian and it has a very special place in my heart.
 A big thank you to Ben Vasko for the invitation.